RoBOPPics/BB/_pages/app-man-patternDesigner.md

   nav: "appman"
 ---

-When you tap on a pattern in a Pattern Library, it opens up in the Pattern Designer.
+When you tap on a pattern in the Library or Catalog, it opens up in the Pattern Designer.

 The Pattern Designer has two tabs: Shot Pattern and Description.
 Tapping on each tab will navigate to that page, or you can swipe to move between each page.